 - facilitates industry's safety collaboration arrangements

 Office of Rail and Road (ORR)

-The ORR is the health and safety regulator and enforcing authority for the railway.
+The ORR is the health and safety regulator and enforcement authority for the railway.
 Its role is to make sure that the health and safety of everyone associated with the rail industry is protected.
 ORR’s contribution to safety leadership is to supervise and enforce.
 It:

 - certifies and authorises safety certificates (needed to operate on the mainline railway)

 - supervises industry safety management systems

 - advises on legislative requirements

 - develops, monitors, and reinforces the regulatory framework.